jackhump/WGS-QC-Pipeline/README.md

-QC Metrics
+###QC Metrics

 *MISS_THRESH_SNP*: Threshold of missingness of a SNP, above which we exlude SNP from analysis.
 Default is 0.15

 *ODP*: Overall Read Depth.
 Default is 5000.
 Paper's default is 25000.
 Should be dependent on total number of samples in cohort, and coverage.
+See Step 0.

 *MQ_MIN*: Mapping Quality lower threshold.
 Default is 58.75